GJDuck/e9patch/doc/e9patch-programming-guide.md

 * `"offset"`: the file-offset that identifies an instruction previously sent via an "instruction" message.
-* `"trampoline"`: the name of a trampoline template sent by a previous "trampoline" message.
+* `"trampoline"`: a trampoline name (sent by a previous "trampoline" message) or a trampoline template.
 * `"metadata"`: a set of key-value pairs mapping macro names to data represented in the trampoline template format.
     This metadata will be used to instantiate the trampoline before